MrPicklePinosaur/flowdown/book/src/syntax/dialog.md

 ```
 > hello welcome to my store!
 ```
-notice how the other conversations aren't executed. when a conversation ends, we entire terminate (if top level conversation), or we return control to the caller.
+notice how the other dialogs aren't executed. when a dialog ends, we entire terminate (if top level dialog), or we return control to the caller.
 ```
 @ layer1